 The Supreme Court has now significantly narrowed the scope of the rule so that it no longer captures creditors.
-The foreclosure procedures were revised, and in particular, It applies only to claims brought by a shareholder relating the deadlines were extended (i.e. the 30-day mortgage only to the diminution in value of shares where the repayment deadline was extended to 45 days, while diminution in value is the result of the company having the 30-day deadline to file an appeal from the date of a suffered damage and where the company can claim for letter's formal issuance was extended to 45 days) and that damage against the same wrongdoer against whom a new ground of appeal was introduced for debtors in the shareholder is bringing the action.
-The Supreme cases of setting aside an enforcement procedure.
-Court's decision will come as a great relief to finance parties and judgment creditors since it offers the option of direct recourse against wrongdoers.
+It applies only to claims brought by a shareholder relating only to the diminution in value of shares where the diminution in value is the result of the company having suffered damage and where the company can claim for that damage against the same wrongdoer against whom the shareholder is bringing the action.
+The Supreme Court's decision will come as a great relief to finance parties and judgment creditors since it offers the option of direct recourse against wrongdoers.
 That said, if creditors believe that asset-stripping is a genuine risk, they should consider early strategies to pre-empt such wrongdoing.

 Bankruptcy and liquidation remain the most common solutions for companies in financial distress in Cyprus.
-In June 2020, the House of Parliament enacted a law governing the Department of related matters.
-The purpose of the
+In June 2020, the House of Parliament enacted a law governing the Department of